 Key steps to take and important signs to look out for

-During the summer, two high-profile cases of modern-day slavery (MDS) within the waste sector made newspaper headlines.
+During the summer of 2019, two high-profile cases of modern-day slavery (MDS) within the waste sector made newspaper headlines.
 In June, a father and son were jailed having forced a vulnerable man to live and work at their scrap yard.
 The father was given 10 years in jail and the son, who was 19, six years at a young offenders’ institution.
 In the second case, members of an organised gang who trafficked up to 400 people to the West Midlands to work in a range of jobs, including at waste sites, were jailed for a combined 55 years.

 Given the structure of the sector with multiple players in the supply chain, it is important that companies remain vigilant for possible cases of MDS within the suppliers or, indeed, within any agency staff.